mlcourses/lab-1-blog-post-group2_cs281/post.md

 ### And Gate
-The purpose of the AND logic gate is to take The 7408 AND gate IC
+The purpose of the AND logic gate is to take two inputs and give an high output only if both inputs are high and low otherwise.
+We are using the 7408 AND gate IC
 <img src="./and_gate.PNG" alt="demo 1 pic" height="420"/>